pydatageek/py-fibonacci/README.md

     def fibonacci(end=None, start=0, inclusive=True, length=None):
         ...

+### Installation and usage
+pip install py-fibonacci

+from fibonacci import fibonacci

+e.g. fibonacci(39) -> returns a list, you may assign it to a variable or print it.

 ### This python package of fibonacci series, provides two use cases:

 1. With an 'end' number argument:: so it is possible to list the fibonacci series up to that number and start (*default: 0*) number argument is optional.
 An optional boolean inclusive (*default: True*) argument makes the end number inclusive or exclusive.